Solar On Multifamily Affordable Housing

 Program Goals

-Incentivize installation of 300 MW of solar generating capacity on multifamily affordable housing statewide
+Incentivize installation of 300 MW of solar generating and integrated storage on multifamily affordable housing statewide

-Provide direct financial benefits to tenants in the form of energy bill credits
+Provide direct financial benefits to property owners and tenants via energy bill credits

 CSE's Role